 Koster is a member of the Kearney Bearcat Booster Club.
 Professional services donated by Mr. Basketball, Inc., have helped raise more than $265,000 for the Booster Club since the mid-1990’s.

-Doug, 46, and his wife, Beth, have two children that have grown up playing in and working at the events.
+Doug and his wife, Beth, have two children that have grown up playing in and working at the events.
 Keona is a 2018 graduate of the University of Nebraska-Lincoln with a marketing degree and is now a Project Coordinator at the Arbor Day Foundation.
 Kanon is a 2018 graduate of Kearney High.
 Kanon was the Omaha World Herald’s Nebraska High School Male Athlete of the Year in 2018.
 He was twice named 1st Team All Nebraska by the Omaha World Herald & Lincoln Journal Star in basketball, and was 1st Team All Nebraska in football as QB of the Bearcats’ state runner-up team.
-Kanon, who had DI basketball offers from McNeese St., Furman and Maine, now plays for the University of Nebraska-Kearney as a freshman, second most in school history by a freshman.
+Kanon, scored 463 points (16.5 ppg) for the University of Nebraska-Kearney as a freshman, second most in school history by a freshman.
 Kanon has transferred to the University of South Dakota where he’ll sit out one season before having three years to play for the NCAA Division I Coyotes.
 Beth is an Accounting Assistant at Contryman Associates, P.C.